caring/go-packages/pkg/pagination/README.md

   }
 }
 ```
-Not in the above, due to the way proto imports work, you will need to specify the version and tag in your path.
+Note in the above, due to the way proto imports work, you will need to specify the version and tag in your path.
 You can more easily find what that is after running go get as noted below.

 If you are using `protoc` (or other similar tooling) to compile these protos yourself,